LiveWithTrance/DS5690Presentation/README.md

 Advantages:

-Flexibility with Sequence Length: RoPE can handle any sequence length, making it adaptable for NLP models that process texts of varying lengths, unlike traditional position embeddings that are fixed to a specific sequence length​1​.
+Flexibility with Sequence Length: RoPE can handle any sequence length, making it adaptable for NLP models that process texts of varying lengths, unlike traditional position embeddings that are fixed to a specific sequence length​​.

 Decaying Inter-Token Dependency: It reduces the influence of each token on others with increasing relative distances, which is beneficial for long sequences.
 This feature helps in reducing computational complexity while still preserving accurate predictions​1​.